AriFordsham/GHCWiki/records/overloaded-record-fields.md

   will be rejected because `rv` is not polymorphic.
 Again, this is **not** easy to fix.

 >
-> This problem seems to be a killer: if record-update syntax is interprested as a call to `set`, we cannot, ever, use record-update syntax to update a record with a polymorphic field.
+> This problem seems to be a killer: if record-update syntax is interpreted as a call to `set`, we cannot, ever, use record-update syntax to update a record with a polymorphic field.
 (We could use alternative notation; instead of `r { rev = reverse }` we could say
 >
 > ```wiki
 >   case r of { HR { .. } -> HR { rev = reverse, .. } }